How-To Creole

 Example 1

-Anel, don't yell at the boy like that you hear?
-Remember kids are people too.
+Anèl, don't yell at the boy like that, okay?
+Remember, children are people too.

 Example 2